10 Famous Belgian Foods You Have to Try in Belgium

 Sirop de Liège is made by carefully selecting and cooking down the following fruits:

-These fruits are slowly cooked down to create a thick, dark syrup that is intensely flavorful and naturally sweet.
+These fruits are usually served cooked down to create a thick, dark syrup that is intensely flavorful and naturally sweet.

 Incorporating sirop de Liège into meals or desserts can elevate the dish’s taste profile.
 Some popular ways include:

-Belgium has plenty of places where you can enjoy authentic Belgian food experiences.
+This country has plenty of places where you can enjoy authentic food experiences.
 Here are some recommendations:

 Restaurants

-• Le Marmiton (Brussels): Famous for its classic Belgian cuisine served in an elegant setting.
+- Le Marmiton (Brussels): Famous for its classic Belgian cooking served in an elegant setting.

 Markets